Get E-Book

 socket.setBroadcast(true);

-socket.send('who is there?', 41234, '255.255.255.255');255.255.255.255 is the limited IPv4 broadcast address.
+255.255.255.255 is the limited IPv4 broadcast address.
 Directed broadcast addresses such as 192.168.1.255 depend on the local network prefix and network policy.
 Many routed networks block broadcast forwarding.
-Local development often succeeds on one interface and fails on another because the route and interface choice changed.
+Local development can succeed on one interface and fail on another because route and interface choice changed.

-Broadcast receivers are ordinary bound UDP sockets:
+Broadcast receivers are ordinary bound UDP sockets -

 const socket = dgram.createSocket('udp4');